 - General security tips – don’t use same password for WP that you do for email/PayPal, keep themes/plugins/updates, remove unused themes/plugins, block XML-RPC protocol if you don’t use it.

 How do I make changes to my PHP settings?

-- To change your PHP version used for different websites, go to cPanel > MultiPHP Manager.
-Select the PHP version you want and apply.
+- To change PHP version used for each website, go to cPanel > MultiPHP Manager.
+Select PHP version you want and apply.

-- We recommend using the latest available PHP version (for better performance & security).
-If you have old themes, plugins, or code preventing you from using the latest PHP version…choose the next highest option and keep going down until your site is working.
+- You should use the latest PHP version (for best performance & security).
+If you have old themes, plugins, or code preventing you from using the latest PHP version…choose the next latest option and keep going down until your site is working.